Class Schedules and Catalog Background Image

 Prerequisites: None

-Enrollment Limitation: Not open to students with prior credit in ACE 149 or ENGL 49.
+Enrollment Limitation: Not open to students with prior credit in ACE 149.

 Acceptable for Credit: CSU, UC